Monnaphat Jongdeepaisal

 Social Scientist

-Monnaphat joined the Epidemiology Department, Mahidol-Oxford Tropical Medicine Research Unit (MORU) in 2019.
-Her research interests are primarily on Thailand and Southeast Asian region and include topics such as infectious disease interventions, health policy and systems research, and policy issues at different levels, from health-seeking behaviors and intervention implementation to policy making and governance at the national and regional level.
-Her current projects focus on malaria risks and provision of health services among forest goers in Cambodia, Laos, and Thailand.
-In this ongoing research, in-depth interviews with population-at-risk and stakeholders in the health systems are carried out to identify and understand how to reduce the malaria risks in the forest and to assess the feasibility and acceptability of an intervention that may lead to the disease prevention and better access to care among forest goers.
+Monnaphat joined the MORU Epidemiology Department in 2019.
+Her research interests primarily focus on Thailand and the Southeast Asian region, and include topics such as infectious disease interventions, health policy and systems research, and policy issues, from health-seeking behaviours and intervention implementation to policy making and governance at the national and regional levels.
+Monnaphat’s projects focus on minimizing malaria risk among forest goers, sustaining village malaria volunteer programs in the GMS through expanding their roles beyond malaria, and landscaping the health system to strengthen the linkage of the community-based workers with the primary care units in remote settings in Thailand.
+In these projects, she conducts in-depth interviews, focus groups, community surveys and consultations, and stakeholder analysis to assess the feasibility and acceptability of interventions that may lead to disease prevention and better access to care among forest goers.

-Monnaphat is a social scientist with a background in political science and public policy, holding a Master in Public Policy from the Lee Kuan Yew School of Public Policy, National University of Singapore, and a BA in Political Science from Thammasat University, Thailand.
+Monnaphat started her DPhil at the University of Oxford in 2021 and is a member of the Oxford Thai Foundation.
+Before joining MORU, she had a background in policy research focusing on Southeast Asia, holding a Masters in Public Policy from the Lee Kuan Yew School of Public Policy, National University of Singapore, and a BA in Political Science from Thammasat University, Thailand.